Drinking Alkaline Water: Health Benefits or Just a Hype?

 Additionally, alkaline water has a negative oxidation-reduction potential, indicating its ability to act as an antioxidant.
 It can donate electrons, creating a reducing environment for other substances.

 Let's see how these differences contribute to the health potential of alkaline water.
+It is important to note that many health claims about alkaline water lack strong scientific evidence.

 -